farmerplants/Ripple-Labs-Overview/README.md

   - Reduced transaction speed and fees
   - Alternative liquidity solutions for financial institutions

 ### What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
+How is your company performing relative to competitors in the same domain?
-  - Market cap of XRP -- XRP has been a top 10 cryptocurrency by market cap for years
+  - Market cap -- XRP has been a top 10 cryptocurrency by market cap for years, currently #8; mcap is currently $82.49B, of which XRP accounts for $38.6B
-  - Price of XRP --
+  - Price of XRP -- directly correlated to market cap; currently priced at $0.818
-  - Settlement speed --
+  - Settlement speed -- a key element in Ripple's design, as transactional speed is in dire need of an upgrade; a transaction currently takes 4.0 seconds globally using Ripple's ledger as opposed to the 5 minute to 24 hour window that Swift (Ripple's biggest competitor) boasts domestically and between 2 and 5 business days internationally
-  - Network Transaction Fee --
+  - Network Transaction Fee -- another key element in Ripple's design, as transfers both domestic and globally can become costly; the current network transaction fee with Ripple is $0.002, whereas Swift's transfer fees are generally between $25 and $30 domestic and $45-50 internationally

-### How is your company performing relative to competitors in the same domain?
+  - XRP itself holds its own as a currency and Ripple's ledger system is unquestionably a better solution for financial institutions as far as enhanced speed, cost, and efficiency

 ## Recommendations